timlukins/pylcs/README.md

 A Python interface to [Learning Classifier Systems](http://code.ulb.ac.be/dbfiles/HolBooCol-etal2000lcs.pdf).

-Implemented underneath in C++ and integraged via Cython.
+Implemented underneath in C++ and integrated via Cython.
+So it's very fast!

-Here is an example solving the 6-multiplexer problem (i.e. first 2 bits = index of value held in last 4 bits)...
+Here is an example solving the 6-multiplexer problem (where the first 2 bits = index of value held in last 4 bits)...

 ![Test run of 6-multiplexor](6multiplex.png)